willxj36/willxj36/README.md

 - 👋 Hi, I’m Will Seese
 - 👀 I’m interested in full-stack web and/or software development
 - 🌱 I’m currently expanding on my knowledge of fullstack JavaScript (TypeScript included), and hope to soon move into learning other languages such as C# and Python.
 - 💞️ I’m looking for a job!
-I will soon be updating this README with a link to my site with more info about myself, my portfolio, and resume!
+Check out my resume and portfolio at www.willseese.com!
 - 📫 How to reach me ...
 You can email me at willxj36@gmail.com.